pintomollo/cast/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

  - Once the preprocessing of your data has been performed, the GUI for editing the global parameters of your reocrding will open.
-Because the Cell Tracking Plateform works with um and seconds units, it is important that both the XY and the time resolutions of the recording are properly set !
+Because the CAST works with um and seconds units, it is important that both the XY and the time resolutions of the recording are properly set !
    - XY    : binning * ccd_pixel_size / magnification